 I have had parents challenge me on whether I took the temperature the right way.
 Parents have inquired if it was ok for a child to return because they gave them Tylenol and they “no longer have a fever.”
 A parent even asked me “Oh, we (adults) can get the kids sick?”
 Really!
 She really asked me that!

 Now don’t get me wrong, I get it.
 Parents have to work.
 That’s probably the main reason most of us can stay in business.
-But while that is true, providers are responsible for maintaining a clean, healthy environment for all of the children at the child care.
-Not to mention for the provider’s wellness.
+But while that is true, providers are responsible for maintaining a clean, healthy environment for all of the children at the childcare.
+Not to mention for the provider’s own health and wellness.

 With that goal in mind, providers should have in place a comprehensive Sick and Illness Policy for Childcare.
 If we have something solid in place then it should be (hopefully) easier to enforce with parents.

 So if we can’t count on licensing for a policy when we need it, what do we do?
 Develop one for ourselves!

 I think even though there might not be a state licensing policy, it is our responsibility to develop a common sense sick & illness policy for our businesses.
 From a quality standpoint, our policy should be comprehensive to ensure that our smaller well baby environments are kept as healthy as possible.

 - When a child is too ill to attend your childcare (specific illnesses and symptoms)

 - What is the protocol for when a child gets ill at the childcare